HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

-Transport: 5.
-Examples of osmotic action in individual animal or plant cell types - blood cells and plant cells
+Transport: Part 5.
+Examples of osmotic action in individual animal or plant cell types - effect on blood cells and plant cell plasmolysis

 (5) Some details of examples of osmotic action in individual animal or plant cell types